 Royal Tombs (Hue) - Make time to visit the grandiose tombs of the Nguyen Emperors, each one different from the others, and designed by the Nguyen emperors before their deaths.

 During the French colonisation of Vietnam, the country was divided into three protectorates: Tonkin, Annam and Cochinchine.
 Throughout French rule, resistance brewed among the Vietnamese.
 At the turn of the century many notable Vietnamese writers published works calling for solidarity and freedom from colonial rule.
-These ideas was temporarily silenced but not forgotten.
+These ideas were temporarily silenced but not forgotten.
 Despite mass arrests by the French, many Vietnamese nationalists used imprisonment to spread their cause and mobilize for the future.

 Con Dao Prison Complex (Con Dao Island) - While enjoying the beaches of Con Dao Island, visit the prison complex to unearth stories about its tragic past.